ewaldc/OpenHAB-ESP/README.md

 Working with OpenHab ESP happens in __3 phases__ :
 1. The desired configuration (sitemap, items, icons) is developed on a regular OpenHab 2 server and the UI tested with either the web based UI or mobile application.
 2. Then, key configuration files like _items_, _sitemaps_, _services_ etc are extracted from the regular, running OpenHab 2 server using the [OpenHab ESP Configuration Generator](https://github.com/ewaldc/OpenHAB_ESP_GenConfig), which copies all generated data to the OpenHab ESP folder development folder.
-When done, head over to the OpenHab ESP project
+When done, head back to the OpenHab ESP project
 3. The OpenHab ESP code can now be compiled and executed on the ESP platform.

 ## Getting started ##